 This is a type of dairy product.
 It doesn’t need much skill.
 It is popular among Mongolians.
-This tasy nourishing Mongolian food is rich in calories.
-Mongolians pour the milk of an ewe, nanny-goat, cow or yak into cast iron pot and boil it on a cow-dung fire.
+This tasty nourishing Mongolian food is rich in calories.
+Mongolians pour the milk of a ewe, nanny-goat, cow, or yak into a cast iron pot and boil it on a cow-dung fire.
 We then ladle the scalding milk into the cast-iron pot in haste until frothiness.
 The milk froth rises.
 Then we cool the scalding milk gradually.
 The milk froth is coated over the cooled milk, which sits overnight.
 The coating solidifies the thickness or thinness of the coating, which depends upon milk’s creaminess.
 Then we separate the milk coating or milk skim from the pot and skim the coating and fold it in a half moon shape, it is called öröm (milk skim) on the wooden slab.
-We consume it as fresh or dry at summer or consume it in winter.
+We consume it as fresh or dry in summer or consume it in winter.
 We also freeze it.
 We produce ghee from milk skim by rendering it and make diverse food by mixing the ghee with agriophyllum, Gobi-rhubarb, sphallerocarpus gracilis, cynomorium and alpine bistort.
 We also mix the ghee with the barley flour, millet and rice.
 Also the milk skim is mixed with cherry berries and other berries and boiled curds of ewe milk.
 There are varieties of dairy products such as nuhash (mash), zagsaamal (jelly), zuurmag (paste) and khailmag (rendered cream).

-Mongols milk cow, ewe or nanny goat and boil the milk gently.
+Mongols milk cow, ewe, or nanny goat and boil the milk gently.
 Then they curdle the boiled milk.
 Curdled milk releases whey.
 Then it is boiled in the whey until the whey is absorbed away.
 Mongolsscatter the boiled curdles on the rack to dry and store them for winter use.
 They also mix the boiled curds with cream or milk skim and eat it.
 The boiled curds are a combination of all the good qualities of dairy products.
 They are nourishing food.
 Only Mongolians make these kinds of products from milk.
 The boiled curds are good treatments for chronic troubles of gall and liver.

 Lamb Meal, Saddle of Mutton

 Mongolians often make meals by boiling the limbs of large or small creatures which are then combined with fat.
 Plan Carpini, a thirteenth-century emissary from the West, attended the celebrations associated with Güyüg’s accession to the throne and noted that when the Mongolian invited him to the pavilion, they treated him with salt-less dried meat with pickled onion.
 This is evidence that Mongolians dried meat without salt.
-Instead, they used separate pickled onion.
-From ancient times the Mongolians made meals by boiling dismembered limbs or pieces of mutton and treating their honorary guests or visitors at the feasts or weddings.
+Instead, they used separate pickled onions.
+From ancient times the Mongolians made meals by boiling dismembered limbs or pieces of mutton and treating their honorary guests or visitors at feasts or weddings.
 Such Mongolian meals are divided into those in which the whole carcass is prepared.
-We take off the internal organs and pluck the hair of sheep or goat carcass.
+We take off the internal organs and pluck the hair of sheep or goat carcasses.
 Then we stew the whole carcass, cover it with the ghee, and offer it to the feast.
 Another type of meal consists of pieces of mutton, goat, and seared shanks.
 It is possible to add some limbs to the above.
-This is offered at the ceremonies surrounding a new ger warming, wedding, lunar month holiday and commemoration of the elder’s birthday.
-Honorary meals consist of a head, tail fat, shoulder and four long ribs, shin bones and rectum.
+This is offered at the ceremonies surrounding a new ger warming, wedding, lunar month holiday, and commemoration of the elder’s birthday.
+Honorary meals consist of a head, tail fat, shoulder and four long ribs, shin bones, and rectum.
 These are used for the great feast.
 Other types of meals consist of a shoulder and four long ribs.

-Shoulder and Four Long Ribs (Mongolian Food)
+Shoulder and Four Long Ribs